shanikamorris/shanikamorris/README.md

 - 👋 Hi, I’m @shanikamorris
 - 👀 I’m interested in Cloud Compluting/Cyber Security/Coding
-- 🌱 I’m currently studying Cloud Security with IN4 Group/Skills City.
-Working towards the AWS Cloud Practioner Cert.
+- 🌱 Completed the Cloud Security bootcamp with IN4 Group/Skills City.
+I have the AWS Cloud Practioner Cert and the Cisco Fundamentals in Cybersecurity Cert.
 - 💞️ I’m looking for constructive criticism :) and help!
 - 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/shanikamorris/).
 - 😄 Pronouns: She/Her